ipfs/js-ipfs/README.md

 ### API

-> `WIP`

-`js-ipfs-api` follows the spec defined by [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core), which concerns the interface to expect from IPFS implementations.
+> `js-ipfs-api` follows the spec defined by [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core), which concerns the interface to expect from IPFS implementations.
 This interface is a currently active endeavor - expect it to be complete in the next few weeks (August 2016).
 You can use it today to consult the methods available.

 ### Utility functions